Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 43 {l0pt}](qr/ep/43.png)

-This episode sees co-host Aaron joined by Blockstream’s Lawrence Nahum, one of the developers of the Jade wallet, and Ben Kaufman, one of the developers of the Spectre wallet, the latter of which is specifically designed to work with hardware wallets.
+This episode sees co-host Aaron joined by Blockstream’s Lawrence Nahum, one of the developers of the Jade hardware wallet, and Ben Kaufman, one of the developers of the Spectre Desktop - a software tool for hardware wallets.

 They talk about what hardware wallets are and discuss the design tradeoffs that different hardware wallets have taken by focusing on the Trezor, Ledger, and ColdCard specifically.
 In this light, Lawrence and Ben explain what secure elements and secure chips are and why some hardware wallets choose to rely on using such chips more than others.

 Then, Lawrence explains which tradeoffs the Jade wallet makes.
 He also details how an additional server-based security step is used to further secure the Jade wallet, and he briefly outlines some additional differences in hardware wallet designs— for example, those focused on usability.

-Finally, they discuss whether the concept of hardware wallets is a good idea in the first place, or if it’d perhaps be better to use dedicated smartphones to store your bitcoin.
+Finally, they discuss whether hardware wallets are overrated, or if you might as well use a dedicated smartphone to store your bitcoin.

 #### Bitcoin Beach